DWTGS: Rethinking Frequency Regularization for Sparse-view 3D Gaussian Splatting: Related Works

 \section{Related Works}

 \textbf{Discrete Wavelet Transform (DWT) for Neural Rendering}.
-Recently, the DWT has gained increasing attraction in deep computer vision frameworks as it enables disentangled frequency learning \cite{WF-VAE}, multi-scale understanding \cite{WaveletConvolution}, lossless feature downsampling \cite{WaveCNet}, computational efficiency \cite{WaveDiff} and flexible representation learning \cite{Orthogonal-LatticeUwU-app, BiorthogonalLifting}.
-The DWT has also been leveraged in NeRF-based frameworks, e.g., for compression \cite{MaskedWavelet} and fine detail enhancement \cite{WaveNeRF, TriNeRFLet, DWTNeRF}.
-While still limited, extensions to 3DGS are also being explored, e.g., for Gaussian sampling \cite{MicroMacro}, fine detail enhancement \cite{3D-GSW} and coarse-to-fine learning \cite{AutoOpti3DGS}.
+Recently, the DWT has gained increasing attraction in deep computer vision frameworks as it enables disentangled frequency learning \cite{WF-VAE}, multi-scale understanding \cite{WaveletConvolution} and flexible representation learning \cite{Orthogonal-LatticeUwU-app, BiorthogonalLifting}.
+While still limited, extensions of the concept to 3DGS are also being explored, e.g., for fine detail enhancement \cite{MicroMacro, 3D-GSW} and coarse-to-fine learning \cite{AutoOpti3DGS}.
 Within this line of works, our DWTGS framework novelly introduces the DWT to sparse-view 3DGS at the loss function level, representing an effective, spatially-aware method of frequency regularization.

 \textbf{Frequency Regularization for Neural Rendering}.
 Pixel-wise losses such as $\mathcal{L}_1$ or $\mathcal{L}_2$ often exhibit low-frequency (LF) bias, impairing high-frequency (HF) detail reconstruction \cite{lowfreqbias_loss, WaveletLossesGenerative}.
 To address this, FreGS \cite{FreGS} introduces auxiliary HF supervision in the Fourier domain, mitigating over-smoothing artifacts in dense-view 3DGS.
 However, its effectiveness under sparse views remains unclear.
 While PGDGS \cite{PGDGS} adapts FreGS to this setting, it still operates in Fourier space, requiring extensive tuning of loss weights while being biased towards HF learning, which is prone to overfitting \cite{FreeNeRF}.
 Instead, our DWTGS leverages wavelet-space, LF-centric losses that effectively mitigate HF overfitting in sparse-view 3DGS.